-Pima Canyon is a breathtaking hike in the Catalina Mountains, just north of the desirable Catalina Foothills region of the city.
-Although the trail is moderate and pretty easy to follow, the entire length of the hike (just under 7 miles) is a bit difficult in harsh desert conditions.
+Pima Canyon is a breathtaking hike within the Catalina Mountains.
+The trailhead is located just north of the desirable Catalina Foothills region of the city.
+Although the trail is moderate and pretty easy to follow, hiking the entire trail (just under 7 miles) is a bit difficult in harsh desert conditions.
 Fortunately, you can go out to your comfort level and simply turn around at any point.
-The trail is beautiful all around, with numerous overlooks of the various mountains, and of course, serene views of the desert plant life at every turn.
+The trail is beautiful all around, with numerous overlooks of the spectacular mountains, and of course, serene views of the desert plant life at every turn.

 Distance: 2.3 mile loop

-Difficulty: Mostly easy with a few minor steep sections
+Difficulty: Mostly easy with a few steep sections

 Location: 11570 N Oracle Rd, Tucson, AZ 85737